Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Consumption of caffeine or sympathomimetic or other stimulant drugs (typically near bedtime, but even in the afternoon for people who are particularly sensitive)

-Exercise or excitement (eg, a thrilling television show) late in the evening
+Exercise or excitement (eg, a thrilling television show or sporting event) late in the evening

 An irregular sleep-wake schedule